Greece's biggest firm leaves, jobless rate soars

 Chief executive Dimitris Lois said the decision to switch the company's primary listing to London and its corporate base to Switzerland made "clear business sense".

-(Additional reporting by Karolina Tagaris, Annika Breidthardt and Michelle Martin in Berlin; Writing by Matt Robinson; Editing by Catherine Evans)
+(Additional reporting by Karolina Tagaris, Annika Breidthardt and Michelle Martin; Writing by Matt Robinson; Editing by Andrew Roche)